 CIVICUS Board Elections 2023

-June 2019 will mark the end of the current term for some of CIVICUS’s Board members, and the election process for the new board members is now officially open.
-This represents a key opportunity for CIVICUS members and partners to take part in the governance of the alliance and overseeing the implementation of our Strategic Priorities (2017-2022).
+June 2022 marks the end of Board service for some long serving CIVICUS’s Board members.
+The election process to bring on board new Board members is now officially open.
+This presents an important opportunity for CIVICUS members and partners to be involved in the governance of the Alliance and in steering the implementation of the revised CIVICUS strategic plan.

 December 2023 marks the end of Board service for one Board member and the possible start of a second three-year term for four Board members, if re-elected.
-We are searching for up to 8 committed, diverse and passionate civil society leaders who will join our current board members in helping to steer and govern the CIVICUS Alliance from July 2019 to December 2020.
+We are searching for up to eight committed, diverse and passionate civil society leaders who will join the remaining Board members to govern the CIVICUS Alliance from July 2022 to June 2025.

 You can nominate yourself or another Voting Member here by midnight GMT+2, Sunday, 10th September 2023.
 We particularly encourage nomination of representatives from youth and traditionally excluded communities.